nksuker/DataSample-TestSuite/README.md

 # DataSample-and-Test-Suite
-This project is for generating a sequence that passs all the NIST test suite and TestU01 batteries and Hamano et al.'s new test but will be rejected by our proposed DM-1 and DM-2 test.
+This project is for generating a sequence that passs all the NIST test suite, TestU01 batteries and Hamano et al.'s  test, but will be rejected by our proposed DM-1 and DM-2 test.

 ##1.
 Generate the Sample Sequence

-   The code for generating the sample data is in the file "GenerateSample.c", in which uses the data file "rdseed.data" as input.
+   The code for generating the sample data is in the file "GenerateSample.c", in which the data file "rdseed.data" is used as input.
 The output file is named "biggap10_4_1".
 Compile this single c source file and run it, then you will get the generated file biggap10_4_1, which is the same as "sample.data".